Is Cologne, Germany, Worth Visiting? A Guide to Top Things to Do

-I’m going to guess that you’ve landed here because you were wondering, “Is Cologne, Germany, worth visiting?”
+I’m going to guess that you’ve landed here because you wondered, “Is Cologne, Germany, worth visiting?”
 Well, you’ve come to the right place!

 Cologne, nestled along the beautiful Rhine River, is a hidden treasure in the western part of Germany.